How To Calculate Shipping Costs and Choose the Right Service

 Dimensions

-The dimensional weight, or DIM weight, is a measure of the density of your package.
+Each carrier has its own unique method for calculating dimensional weight, or DIM weight, to measure the density of your package.
 It’s calculated by multiplying the length x width x height and then dividing by a carrier’s specific divisor.
 For oddly shaped packages, use the longest point on each side.

 Carrier Divisors | |